-To find the top 10 rising housing markets across the country, we looked at data from 2014 and 2018 (the most recent year available) for the 317 U.S. cities with a population greater than 100,000 across the following three metrics: housing demand (i.e. percentage point difference between population growth and housing growth), five-year change in median home value and five-year change in median household income.
+To find the top 10 rising housing markets across the country, we looked at data from 2014 and 2018 (the most recent year available) for the 317 U.S. cities with a population greater than 100,000 across the following three metrics: housing demand (i.e. percentage point difference between population growth and housing growth), four-year change in median home value and four-year change in median household income.
 For details on data sources and how we put all the information together to create our final rankings, check out the Data and Methodology section below.

 This is SmartAsset’s fourth annual study of the top 10 rising housing markets.
 Check out the 2019 version here.

 - California leads the top 10 again.
 Like in last year’s study, not only does a California city take the top spot, but the majority of cities in the top 10 are in the state as well.
 Seven of the top 10 cities in our study this year are in the Golden State, compared to six in our 2019 study, two in our 2018 study and just one in our 2017 study.
 From 2014 through 2018, median household income in these cities increased by more than 26% on average.